+4 While this flow chart reserves referral to the IG until after OGE has conducted its formal review, the IG Act and OGE regulations, 5 C.F.R. § 2638.106, permit the IG to intervene sua sponte or upon request at any time.
+There may be situations where it is appropriate for the IG to intervene sooner.

-- OGE will review the determination and may initiate proceedings to direct the Board member to comply with the recusal determination under OGE rules and the Ethics in Government Act. - If criminal (18 U.S.C. § 208), OGE rules require the Director of OGE to refer the matter to the Board's Inspector General (IG) or the Department of Justice, per 5 C.F.R. § 2638.502. - The Chairman and/or DAEO also may refer the Board member's refusal to comply with the recusal determination to the IG, and, if a criminal conflict of interest under 18 U.S.C. § 208 or a violation of the Trump Ethics Pledge (see Sec.
-5), to the Department of Justice.4 - The Chairman (as Agency Head) notifies the President, who has supervisory authority over Board members under Section 3(a) of the Act and may remove a Board member for "malfeasance in office" of the Board member's refusal to comply with the DAEO's (and potentially OGE's) recusal determination. - The Chairman also may provide this same notification to the Board's Congressional oversight committees.
+- The Chairman (as Agency Head) notifies the President, who has supervisory authority over Board members under Section 3(a) of the Act and may remove a Board member for "malfeasance in office" of the Board member's refusal to comply with the DAEO's recusal determination. - The Chairman also may provide this same notification to the Board's Congressional oversight committees.